Most of us don’t see people express their emotions and thoughts due to fear of judgment, criticism, and rejection.

 Causes Us To Behave Negatively Towards Ourselves

-Depression also causes us to behave negatively towards ourselves.
-Depression builds insecurities that often stick for too long.
+Clinical depression causes us to behave negatively towards ourselves.
+It builds insecurities that often stick for too long.
 It leaves us with an unrealistic low self-image that takes a toll on our self-confidence.